12 NCAC 09G .0102 DEFINITIONS

 (3) "Correctional Officer" means an employee of the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice, responsible for the custody of inmates or offenders.

-(4) "Corrections Officer" means any or all of the three classes of officers employed by the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice: correctional officer or probation/parole officer; and probation/parole officer-intermediate.
+(4) "Corrections Officer" means either or both of the two classes of officers employed by the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice: correctional officer or probation/parole officer.

 (5) "Criminal Justice System" means the whole of the State and local criminal justice agencies including the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice.

 (6) "Director" means the Director of the Criminal Justice Standards Division of the North Carolina Department of Justice.

-(7) "Educational Points" means points earned toward the State Correction Officers' Professional Certificate Program for studies satisfactorily completed for semester hour or quarter hour credit at a regionally accredited institution of higher education.
+(7) "Educational Points" means points earned toward the State Correction Officers' Professional Certificate Program for studies completed, with passing scores achieved, for semester hour or quarter hour credit at a regionally accredited institution of higher education.
 Each semester hour of college credit equals one educational point and each quarter hour of college credit equals two-thirds of an educational point.

 (8) "High School" means graduation from a high school that meets the compulsory attendance requirements in the jurisdiction in which the school is located.

 (9) "Misdemeanor" for corrections officers means those criminal offenses not classified under the laws, statutes, or ordinances as felonies.
 Misdemeanor offenses for corrections officers are classified by the Commission as the following as set forth in G.S. or other state or federal law:

 (a) 14-2.5 Punishment for attempt (offenses that are Class A-1 misdemeanor)